DusanDimitric/retro-2d-game-engine/README.md

 make
 ```
 #### 2. Step
-Open index.html in your browser
+Serve the root directory and open index.html in your browser

 ## Check for TypeScript validity: